Skip to content

 The OPENTF_CONFIG variable should contain your orchestrator configuration file, that is, the information needed to reach your orchestrator instance.

-If you are using a local deployment, on your workstation, as for example described in Docker compose deployment, it will probably look something like the following:
+If you are using a local deployment, on your workstation, as described in Docker compose deployment, it will probably look something like the following:

 apiVersion: opentestfactory.org/v1alpha1